-In certain cases, a first-line specialty therapy program may be required.
-The program is a step therapy program that encourages the use of a preferred drug before using a non-preferred drug.
+In certain cases, a first-line specialty drug may be required.
+This is a step therapy program that encourages the use of a preferred drug before using a non-preferred drug.
 Preferred drugs under this program are well-supported treatment options and represent the most cost-effective drug for a given condition.
 Before a non-preferred specialty drug is covered, an established evidence-based protocol must be met.